erdioran/element-hunter-chrome-extension/README.md

 ### Basic Usage
 1. Click the Element Hunter icon in your Chrome toolbar
+2. Choose your preferred interface:
+   - **Popup Mode**: Traditional popup window interface
+   - **Side Panel Mode**: Dedicated side panel for better workspace
-2. Click "Start" (or "Başlat" in Turkish) to begin capture mode
+3. Click "Start" (or "Başlat" in Turkish) to begin capture mode
-3. Navigate to your target webpage
+4. Navigate to your target webpage
-4. Click on elements you want to capture
+5. Click on elements you want to capture
-5. View captured elements in the popup with copy buttons
+6. View captured elements in the interface with copy buttons
-6. Export as JSON or Selenium format when ready
+7. Export as JSON or Selenium format when ready

 ### Copy Element Selectors
 - Each captured element has a small copy icon in the top-right corner